andrestricker/chimarrao_temp/README.md

 ## Notes

 This was made with simplicity in mind to keep usage, code and assembly as simple as possible.
-Change mix_temp and max_temp to adjust to your tastiest temperature.
+Change min_temp and max_temp to adjust to your tastiest temperature.